hugolopesgoncalves/ObsidianBlog/notions cours tryhackme/cours réseau/DNS.md

 second main level is what is before the last dot for exemple google.com google is the second main level domain

-subdomain is what is before the second to last dot for exemple in re
+subdomain is what is before the second to last dot for exemple in register.google.com register is the subdomain

+you can have as much subdomain you want on the same second main level domain